dmbarbour/wikilon/docs/AboutABC.md

          or terminates text with tilde (126)
         ~

 If anything other than space or `~` follows LF, the ABC stream is in error.
-There are no escape characters in ABC, except for SP to escape a preceding LF.
-While text may contain any codepoint, I would discourage use of any control character other than LF, along with excluding the surrogate codepoints and the U+FFFD replacement character.
-By convention, text starts at a new line to keep it more readable.
-Text is less aesthetically pleasing, but still legible, when used for a single line or word:
+There are no escape characters except for SP to escape a preceding LF.
+Semantically, text encodes a list `µL.((element*L)+1)` of small integers in the range 0..1114111 with some constraints to simplify processing of ABC in arbitrary contexts:

-        "Text
-        ~

-Text is not a distinct type for ABC.
-Rather, text is understood as a compact representation for introducing a static list of small integers (range 0..1114111, from UTF-8).
-The standard model for a list is: `µL.((element*L)+1)`.

-ABC does not have a 'binary' literal type, but developers may use a specialized base16 encoding that is recognized by the compression pass.
-See the section on Binaries, far below.
+* no control characters (C0, C1, DEL) except LF
+* no surrogate codepoints (U+D800..U+DFFF)
+* no replacement character (U+FFFD)

-*NOTE:* ABC's representation of text is simplistic.
+*NOTE:* ABC's representation of text and binaries is simplistic.
 Real text manipulation demands precise knowledge of the characters (ligatures, combining marks, etc.), and benefits from a more sophisticated representation than a flat list of numbers.
-However, ABC's representation of text is sufficient for identifiers, embedded DSLs, and so on.
+However, ABC's representation of text is sufficient for its intended role: identifiers, embedded DSLs, etc.

 ### Identity